devqurious/qblog/content/posts/pi/24_Cluster-1.md

 Let's restart with 3 pi's this time.
 [Install the OS](/posts/pi/3_pihome_install_os/) and configure them all with three static IP addresses.Then, [install K3s](/posts/pi/7_pihome_install_k3s_master/) on all the nodes.

+# Set hostnames

+[Set hostnames](https://linuxize.com/post/how-to-change-hostname-on-ubuntu-18-04/) properly.
+Easier to remember when you're juggling three servers initially.
+In my case, without setting the hostnames of the individual pi's I could NOT form the cluster!

+Also, without proper hostnames in place, the cluster formation does not take place correctly.
+So `hostnamectl` away!

 # Switch to manual

 Login in to each one of them and stop the K3s service.
 We will run K3s manually first which makes it easier to debug problems when the cluster is being formed.